 By: Dr. Kathleen Tallent, PhD

-During the current COVID-19 restrictions, it is more important than ever to be able to identify the signs of social isolation and depression.
+During the current COVID-19 restrictions, it is more important than ever to identify the signs of social isolation and depression.
 These issues often go hand in hand and can affect the health, mental well-being, and quality of life of older adults and their caregivers, including nursing care staff.

-With social distancing requirements in place, individuals are more likely to experience both social disconnectedness and perceived isolation.
-Both of these types of social isolation are associated with a variety of adverse health consequences, including depression, cardiovascular problems, faster rates of cognitive decline, impaired immune response, and greater difficulties completing activities of daily living.
-Sleep may also be impaired and evidence suggests that the same amount of sleep is less restorative when individuals are socially isolated.
+With social distancing requirements, individuals are more likely to experience social disconnectedness and perceived isolation.
+Both of these social isolation types are associated with a variety of adverse health consequences, including depression, cardiovascular problems, faster rates of cognitive decline, impaired immune response, and greater difficulties completing activities of daily living.
+Isolation may also impair sleep, and evidence suggests that the same amount of sleep is less restorative when individuals are socially isolated.

-Social isolation and depressive symptoms are also key risk factors for suicide, which, according to the CDC has increased over the past decade with significant increase among the aging community.
+Social isolation and depressive symptoms are also key risk factors for suicide, which, according to the CDC, has increased over the past decade with a significant increase among the aging community.

 MediTelecare is here to help staff and residents with any behavioral healthcare needs, please reach out to us with any questions or requests below: